sigasi/sigasi_insights/content/opinion/graphic-design-dead-long-live-graphical-views.md

 ![Graphic design entry](/img/opinion/graphic-entry.png)

-**Data format**: There is no standard data format for graphical design entry, so all of your data is locked in to your vendor’s tools.
+**Data format**: There is no standard data format for graphical design entry, so all of your data is locked in to your vendor's tools.

 **Scalability:** While it is easy to convey a simple design in a visual way, things get out of control very easily.
 Likewise, it is not practical to manually draw a large number of lines between two modules.
 When the graphical element is your way of expressing yourself, you cannot leave out the messy details.
 You have to account for everything, even though a more limited visual representation might bring your point across better to another human.